-The Winter Olympics are almost here!
+The Winter Olympics is always inspiring.

 Seeing the world come together to celebrate in our human accomplishments is magical.
 I’m originally from Vancouver, so I watched the 2012 winter games in Vancouver with special pride and wonder as the Olympic community took over my home city.